Shenpo92/trackpad/README.md

 Android Trackpad

-Dragabble view in a trackpad givind the coordinate of the view.
+Dragabble view in a trackpad giving the coordinate of the view.